ohmae/touch-icon-extractor/README.md

 It checks whether or not the file exists, and returns the information if it exists.

-The trial order is as follows
+The order of checking the existence of the icon is as follows

 1. "apple-touch-icon-precomposed.png"
-1. "apple-touch-icon.png"
+2. "apple-touch-icon.png"
-1. "favicon.ico"
+3. "favicon.ico"

 If the file exists, the subsequent files will not be checked.

-If you do not need precomposed, do the following
+If you do not need precomposed, write the following

 ```kotlin
 extractor.fromDomain(url, false)
 ```

-The trial order is as follows
+The order of checking the existence of the icon is as follows
 1. "apple-touch-icon.png"
 1. "favicon.ico"

 Sometimes the size information is included in the name, such as "apple-touch-icon-120x120.png"

-When describing as follows
+When write as follows

 ```kotlin
 extractor.fromDomain(url, true, listOf("120x120", "72x72"))
 ```

-The trial order is as follows
+The order of checking the existence of the icon is as follows
 1. "apple-touch-icon-120x120-precomposed.png"
 1. "apple-touch-icon-120x120.png"
 1. "apple-touch-icon-72x72-precomposed.png"